“Print your image in my heart, as a mark that will never be erased from my soul”.

 Students

-We attract students of all ages and backgrounds.
+We welcome students of all ages and backgrounds.

-We are a diverse community mainly drawn from the Melkite, Latin, Assyrian, Armenian, and Protestant churches of the Holy Land of Canaan, but occasionally augmented by individuals from all faith, backgrounds, and none.
+We are a diverse community mainly drawn from the Melkite, Latin, Assyrian, Armenian, and Protestant churches of the Holy Land of Canaan, but occasionally augmented by individuals from all faiths and backgrounds.

 Courses

 Instruction at the Icon School is based on the timeless principles of eastern Christian iconography, commonly called ‘Byzantine iconography’.
-Of course, this Byznatine iconography is full of Canaanite, Assyro-Babylonian symbolisms, since the Byzantine Empire was built upon a mixture of Canaanite, Mesopotamian, Hittite and Greek artistic styles.
-We approach icon painting as an art of the transfiguration of the natural world, as the creation of doorways from heaven to earth and as integral to the Divine Liturgy of the Christian Church.
-Our specificity is that we don’t deny or belittle the pre-Christian heritage that has been profusely used by Byzantine artists throughout the centuries, but on the contrary seek to enlighten our students about the original meanings of those pre-Christian symbolisms.
+Of course, this Byzantine iconography is full of Canaanite, Assyro-Babylonian symbolisms, since the Byzantine Empire was built upon a mixture of Canaanite, Mesopotamian, Hittite and Greco-Roman artistic styles.
+We approach icon writing as an art of the transfiguration of the natural world, as the creation of doorways from heaven to earth.
+Our specificity is that we don’t belittle the pre-Christian Palestinian heritage that has been profusely used by Byzantine artists throughout the centuries, but on the contrary seek to enlighten our students about the original meanings of those pre-Christian symbolisms.

 We allow students to work both egg tempera and acrylic techniques, but seek to focus on the exclusive use of natural materials.
 All our courses cover all or most of the following: